ilevd/hicosql/README.md

 #-- Comments start with # - for YAML and -- for SQL, so it syntax highlighting would work no matter what
 #-- extension .yaml or .sql you choose for a file.
 I prefer .sql.

+#-- First of all, there are special engines directives, started with '__'
+#-- This one includes the content of a file in current file.
+#-- This is useful then you have some constants or queries that you use in different files
+__include: 'base/common.sql'

-#-- Some consts which we would use below:
+#-- Some constants which we would use below:
 old: 60
 young: 20

 #-- Let's define our first query:
 users: |